grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 * [ ] when they call Hemi Hem' for short, make sure it has an apostrophe
 * [ ] The Gnat has only singular diesel engine; while the Prospect is always running multiple diesel engines
 * [ ] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.
-* [X] Is the moon pool thing where they mate with the Gnat right?
-Wouldn't it be two atmospheres at the bottom of the Prospect (roughly 30 feet down), and already ruining the moon pool effect, at least without increasing the pressure in the Prospect?
-Or does the Prospect run slightly pressurized in general as a safety measure?
-	* No, it would flood at 2 atmospheres (bottom of the boat) see: https://www.quora.com/What-is-the-air-pressure-in-a-submarine
 * [ ] find and remove 'inches' and 'feet' references
 * [ ] make sure you are consistent about 'explosive mines' 'explosive warheads' 'magnetic explosives' etc
-* [X] Black sub should probably be referred to as the sub with the ram. (virtually all subs are black, cept the ones that are gray)
 * [ ] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
 Owen turns out to be right.
 Percy doesn't apologize
 	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
 	* I like that this will play in later when they decide what to do if they find out that Owen slept with the ramming sub's captain's wife.